Youngjae-park/Echo_cancellation/README.md

 `$ python main_2.py`
 If you need to change hyperparameters like mu and delta, you can change it in `main_2.py`

+## About main_2.py

+the final version of `main_2.py` is possible to save `.wav` file and graph of desired input and error signal and Ensemble Average Error.

 ------------
 ##### All of codes and README.md is written for practice.
 It may have many errors.